themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 >
 > See also: [W3C - The Amazing em Unit and Other Best Practices](http://www.w3.org/WAI/GL/css2em.htm)

-The next variable is the number of columns, which I set to 12.
-As the site adapts to larger screen sizes, different elements will start by taking up all the columns, then will gradually share horizontal space with other elements as space allows.
-Twelve is a good number because the columns group easily to allow 1, 2, 3, 4 and 6 column layouts.
+The next variable is the number of columns, which we'll set to 12.
+As the site adapts to larger screen sizes, different elements will start by filling all twelve the columns then gradually shrink, sharing horizontal space with other elements as space allows.
+Twelve is a good number because it breaks into groups easily, allowing 1, 2, 3, 4 and 6 column layouts.

-The final variable is outer margin width, which is set independently as a variable.
-The default is 1/18, which is as good a starting place as any.
-You may also wish to set it to zero and handle all margins on an element-by-element basis.
+The final variable is outer margin width, which is independent of the gutter width between the columns.
+The default is 1/18 of the viewport width (5.55555%) which is as good a starting place as any.
+As you gain more experience, you may  wish to set this value to zero and handle all margins on an element-by-element basis.

 The final step is to initialize the grid on the `body` element, using the `@include` syntax, which tells the Sass compiler that you want to use the `grid()` mixin.

-Refresh your browser and you should see those nice outer margins in place.
-Our site is coming along nicely.
+Refresh your browser and you should see those nice outer margins drop into place.
+Our new responsive website is coming along nicely.

 ### Responding to Screen Size

 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="20:40" }}

-Now that we've got everything set, let's start building our site.
+Now that we've got everything set, let's start filling the site out.
 First we've got to add a little structure to the bare content, so update your `index.html` file so that it looks like this:

 ~~~
 <!doctype html>